GriffinDavidson/CodePath-Assignment-3/README.md

 ### Notes
 Full GIF: <a href = "https://i.imgur.com/U0mw51s.gif" target="_blank">here</a>

 Eventually got used to auto-layout and its workings, finally nice to use the swift way to set a UIImage from a file from the web.
-Didn't have much problem exceot couldn't figure out how / where to swap out the API key, secret, and authorization key with my own
+Didn't have much problem except couldn't figure out how / where to swap out the API key, secret, and authorization key with my own